Christian Phelps: Political career

 On April 3, 2024, Phelps announced his first bid for public office, running for Wisconsin State Assembly in the 93rd Assembly district as a Democrat.
 Earlier that year, Wisconsin had undergone a major redistricting after the Wisconsin Supreme Court struck down the decade-old Republican legislative gerrymander.
 The 93rd Assembly district was significantly affected by the redistricting.
 The district had previously stretched from the outskirts of Eau Claire 75 miles west to Prescott, Wisconsin, on the western border of the state; the new distrtict comprised more of the south side of the city of Eau Claire, including the campus of the University of Wisconsin–Eau Claire, but still contained wide rural areas of Dunn, Eau Claire, and Trempealeau counties.
 The district was projected to be highly competitive in the 2024 election, and the incumbent Republican representative, Warren Petryk, announced he would not run for an eighth term.

 Before reaching the general election, however, Phelps faced a difficult Democratic Party primary against author Nickolas Butler.
 After an active primary, Phelps prevailed by just 313 votes.
 In the general election, Phelps defeated Republican James Rolbiecki, a real estate developer and member of the town board of Washington, taking 52.8% of the vote.
 Phelps took office in January, 2025.

 Following his election, Phelps joined the Socialist Caucus.
+In the legislature, Phelps is a member of the Democratic Caucus, the Socialist Caucus, and vice-chair of the LGBTQ+ Caucus, and the Committees on Education and Public Benefit Reform.